Wednesday, October 8, 2025

 Other Activities of Faith:

-· MANY CONTINUE TO READ THROUGH THE SCRIPTURE WITH ME IN 2024 and 2025 using the “Today’s Light Devotional Bible.”
+· MANY CONTINUE TO READ THROUGH THE SCRIPTURES WITH ME IN 2024 and 2025 using the “Today’s Light Devotional Bible.”
 On Wednesday, September 17, we read 2 Corinthians 8 and 9.

 Feel free to contact Pastor Rockey at 907-841-4066 if you have any questions about these readings.
 Or send an e-mail question to jonrock53@mtaonline.net I have recently received questions and comments.
 It is always good to consider our Lord’s love and guidance.
 I will TRY to answer, but some things only God knows!